 Examples of Laity in Church

-People Will Commonly Drive Many Miles (Or Even Move) to Attend This Rite of Mass Over Another Rite Mass
+People Will Commonly Drive Many Miles (Or Even Move) to Attend This Rite of Mass Over Another Rite of Mass

 Charged With "Blurring the Distinction Between the Hierarchical Priesthood and the 'Priesthood of the Faithful'"?